 The point at which each individual site meets restoration objectives and transitions into a long-term M&M mode is occurring at different times across the watershed, based on a variety of factors (e.g. when a project was started, what sitebased constraints exist).

-Transition from Intensive Project Implementation to Less-Intensive Maintenance his transition calls for changes not just in equipment, but in personnel, training needs, and project planning.
+This transition calls for changes not just in equipment, but in personnel, training needs, and project planning.